-These figures show that, using our chosen Federal Premium factory loads, the .500 shoots slightly flatter than the .460 out to 100 yards.
+These figures show that, using Federal Premium factory loads, the .500 shoots slightly flatter than the .460 out to 100 yards.
 The difference, however, is small (only 0.4" at 100 yards) and for big game hunting purposes can be ignored.
 Note that both of these cartridges shoot flat enough, even with a 25 yard zero, that the big game hunter has no need to hold over for a heart/lung shot at 100 yards, even if the game is a relatively small deer or a pronghorn antelope.

 Sectional Density is the ratio of a bullet's weight (in pounds) to its diameter squared (in inches).
 SD is important when comparing cartridges and loads because, other factors (such as impact velocity and bullet design) being equal, the bullet with the greatest SD will penetrate deeper, creating a longer wound cavity and increasing tissue destruction.
 Obviously, however, if the bullet penetrates all the way through the target, wounding ceases.

 The actual bullet diameter for the .460 S&W is .452" and the actual bullet diameter for the .500 S&W is .500" Here are the SD's for our selected bullets.